 17 December 1885

-Phebe Marshall was enumerated in Scrubgrass township in the 1850 census along with her son Simeon's family and her youngest daughter Martha.
+A widowed Phebe Marshall was enumerated in Scrubgrass township in the 1840 census.
+All four children were living with her.
+Her entry was between those of her father and her brother David, so she wasn't far from her family.
+She was living in Scrubgrass at the time of the 1850 census, along with her son Simeon's family and her youngest daughter Martha.
 Simeon (photo on right) is listed as a merchant.
-After Phebe's daughter Martha was married, she moved to Parkersburg, VA, to live with Martha's family.
-If the census records are accurate, their stay in Parkersburg was brief, since little Walter was born about 1857 and Sallie was born about 1861, both in Pennsylvania.
+After Phebe's daughter Martha was married, Phebe moved to Parkersburg, VA, to live with Martha's family.
+If the census records are accurate, their stay in Parkersburg was brief, since both of Martha's children -- Walter in about 1857 and Sallie in about 1861 -- were born in Pennsylvania.
 Even though Parkersburg, across the river from Ohio, wasn't in a war zone, the outbreak of the Civil War may have prompted the family to return to Franklin.
 Dr. Welsh served in the Union army.
 We found listings in the National Park Service's Soldiers and Sailors System for a Walter Scott Welsh in the 14th West Virginia Infantry Regiment who mustered in and out as Assistant Surgeon and for a Walter S. Welsh in the 15th who mustered in as Assistant Surgeon and out as a Surgeon.

 Kelly is an Episcopal priest who lives in Boardman, OH, about an hour's drive from Venango county.
 He was kind enough to send us all the photos which appear on this page.
 In October 2007, he started a new web site dedicated to the descendants of Catharina Truby Rohrer Marshall (1763-1806).
 If you are even remotely related to these Marshalls of western Pennsylvania, we highly recommend visiting Kelly's One Huge Family site which, as of July 2008, includes a page for Simeon Hovey Marshall.